-The Quadrilatero della Moda is Milano’s ultra-luxurious shopping district, known all over the world.
-It is so called because four prestigious thoroughfares define the boundaries: via Montenapoleone, via Manzoni, via della Spiga and Corso Venezia.
-The district is crisscrossed with sophisticated streets such as via Borgospesso, via Santo Spirito, via Gesù, via Sant'Andrea and via Bagutta.
+The Quadrilatero della Moda is Milano’s high-end shopping district, known all over the world.
+It was named after the four stylish streets that define its boundaries: via Montenapoleone, via Manzoni, via della Spiga and Corso Venezia.
+The district is criss-crossed with other very elegant streets such as via Borgospesso, via Santo Spirito, via Gesù, via Sant'Andrea and via Bagutta.

-The annual ‘Main streets across the World’ report that lists the most important streets for shopping always ranks the Quadrilatero della Moda amongst the top positions along with Fifth Avenue in New York and the Avenue des Champs Elysees in Paris.
-In addition to the famous Via Montenapoleone, the adjacent via Manzoni, Via della Spiga and Corso Venezia are also ranked.
+The annual ‘Main streets across the World’ report, listing the most important shopping streets everywhere, always ranks the Quadrilatero della Moda at the top positions, along with Fifth Avenue in New York and Avenue des Champs Élysées in Paris.
+In addition to the glamorous via Montenapoleone, the very near via Manzoni, Via della Spiga and Corso Venezia ranked as well.

-The district is a luxury shopping paradise for global visitors who come to shop in the showrooms and boutiques or just to browse the stunning window displays, often exquisite compositions of taste and design.
+The district is a luxury shopping paradise for global visitors who come to its showrooms and boutiques to buy the latest trending items or just to browse the stunning window displays, often stunning compositions of taste and design in themselves.

-In addition to the Italian design ateliers, the streets of the Quadrilatero della Moda also exude Milano’s culture and history due to the many adjacent museums.
-Visitors are spoilt for choice: from the historic Bagatti Valsecchi Museum house museum, the result of an extraordinary family collector story in the late-nineteenth century, to Palazzo Morando, the museum of Costume, Fashion and Image.
+In addition to the Italian design ateliers, the streets of Quadrilatero della Moda also exude Milano’s culture and history due to the many museums in the area.
+Visitors are spoilt for choice: from the historic Bagatti Valsecchi and Poldi Pezzoli house museums, the equally fascinating outcomes of two extraordinary late-nineteenth-century family art collections, on to Palazzo Morando, the museum of Costume, Fashion and Image.

 Every corner of the historic district presents a unique opportunity to indulge in shopping, luxury, fashion and culture in the very heart of Milano.